cicixinyi/cloud-native-todolist/README.md

 ```

 ## Existing Problem:
-In the history application, there is a call attempt to the todo microservice with 'http://localhost:6080/todo/'.
+In the history application, there is a call attempt to the todo microservice with [String url='http://localhost:6080/todo/'].
 This will not work on K8s.
 So the communication to history does not work.
 Did not get to using environment variables with a ConfigMap.